eosnetworkfoundation/eosio-plus/subgroups/SoftwareDevelopment/objectives.md

 ## Standards and Organizational Processes to Integrate Code from Outside Developers
 - Should we consider the Apache Software Foundation (ASF) Model of [Contributors and Committers](https://community.apache.org/contributors/)?
-  - This requires a committee that peridoically approves or rejects new committer applications
+  - This requires a committee of "commiters" (gatekeepers) that peridoically approves or rejects new contributor submissions
 - Other popular open-source models we should consider?
 - This team to write the clear Policy and Process for all developers submitting code
   - Does the code do what the commit says?